Shubham Narain triumphs on third playoff hole to win PGTI Qualifying School 2025 - www.lokmattimes.com

 Shubham Narain triumphs on third playoff hole to win PGTI Qualifying School 2025

-Jamshedpur, Feb 8 Delhi’s Shubham Narain put behind the disappointments of the past few seasons by registering a ...
+Jamshedpur (Jharkhand) [India], February 9 : Delhi's Shubham Narain put behind the disappointments of the past few seasons by ...

-Jamshedpur, Feb 8 Delhi’s Shubham Narain put behind the disappointments of the past few seasons by registering a victory on the third playoff hole against Panchkula-based amateur Anant Singh Ahlawat in the final stage of the PGTI Qualifying School 2025 being played at the Golmuri Golf Course here on Saturday.
+Jamshedpur (Jharkhand) [India], February 9 : Delhi's Shubham Narain put behind the disappointments of the past few seasons by registering victory on the third playoff hole against Panchkula-based amateur Anant Singh Ahlawat at the Final Qualifying Stage of the PGTI Qualifying School 2025 played at the Golmuri Golf Course in Jamshedpur.

-Shubham Narain (71-64-67-66) and Anant Singh Ahlawat (67-64-67-70), both sons of Army officers, went into a playoff on Friday after they were tied at the top with identical 16-under 268 at the end of the regulation 72 holes.
+Shubham Narain (71-64-67-66) and Anant Singh Ahlawat (67-64-67-70), both sons of Army officers, went into a playoff on Friday after they were tied at the top at totals of 16-under 268 at the end of the regulation 72 holes.
 Both players then made pars on the first two playoff holes.
 As further play was not possible due to the fading light on Friday evening, the resumption of play was scheduled for Saturday at 7 am.

 Shubham, who turned pro in 2017 while he was still a teenager, came out on Saturday and made a two-on and two-putt for par on the par-4 13th hole which was used as the third playoff hole.
-He tapped in for his winning par putt from one and a half feet.
-The 28-year-old Anant, a former All India Amateur champion, on the other hand, missed his par putt from eight feet, which brought his challenge to an end.
+He tapped in for his winning par putt from one and a half foot.
+The 28-year-old Anant, a former All India Amateur champion, on the other hand, missed his par putt from eight feet bringing his challenge to an end.

 "My putting kept the momentum going for me through the week.
 I was delighted with the way I held my game and my thoughts together despite the added pressure of coming out and playing an extra day.
 In such a situation you generally don't know what to expect.
 It was quite unusual because there was hardly anyone on the course when I landed in the morning.
 The driving range was deserted.
 It kind of felt like I was heading for practice and that helped me relax and ease into the situation.